matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 I saved almost 4 seconds of load time!
 I'm extremely impressed by this.
 There is still tons of room to improve but I don't think they are worthy of a blog post.
 Here are some potential next steps to improve site speed even more:

-* Bootstrap is unecessary - I only use it for the grid and the menu.
+* Bootstrap is unnecessary - I only use it for the grid and the menu.
 Removing it from dependencies will reduce page weight thus improving load time.
 * The LESS I originally wrote is unreadable and inefficient.
 Improving this would make the site more maintainable and make the CSS files transferred smaller.
 * Move code to make site responsive out of Javascript and into CSS, doing so will improve speed at run time.
 * Combining and minifying CSS and Javascript files is always possible